Irenity0/TS-practice/README.md

 ------------------

 ## Blog 2: What is the Use of the keyof Keyword in TypeScript?
-The keyof keyword in TypeScript is used to get a union of all property names (keys) of a type.
+Ever wondered why we the "Keyof" kewyord in Typescript The keyof keyword in TypeScript is used to get a union of all property names (keys) of a type.

 It lets you work with keys in a type-safe way.